manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 }
 ```

-In this example, multiple elements are being returned in the `render()` method without a surrounding element leading to an error.
+In this example, multiple elements are being returned in the `render()` method without a surrounding element, leading to an error.
 We do not always want to create new elements though, especially if the surrounding element is found in a parent component and the child element is found in its own component.

-On top of that, many elements \(such as `table`, `ul`, `ol`, `dl`, ...\) do not allow for `div` elements to be used as an intermediary wrapper \(ignoring the fact that we would also litter the markup by using `divs`  everywhere for now\).
+On top of that, many elements \(such as `table`, `ul`, `ol`, `dl`, ...\) do not allow for `div` elements to be used as an intermediary wrapper \(ignoring the fact that we would also litter the markup by using `divs`\).
 As we are only permitted to ever return a single root element from a component, **Fragments** can be incredibly useful.
 We could transform our example from above into the following:

 ```jsx
 render() {